don-unagi/AIE5-DeployPythonicRAG/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+- We are using user session to in order to manage user-specific data.
+Things such as conversation history need to be kept separate per user-session in order for the application to function as expected.
+User session ensures that one user's data does not interfere with another.
+In Python, you can't really use global state management for multi-threaded apps, because of Python's concurrency model and Global Interpreter Lock.
+User sessions in a python based LLM chat app would prevent issues race conditions and data pollution across threads.

 ### On Message